Bryn92/Lewd-Character-Generator/README.md

 # Lewd Character Generator

+TO RUN THE PROGRAM, DOWNLOAD THE characterCore.rb, Index.rb and geniGen.rb FILES IN A SINGLE FOLDER AND RUN characterCore.rb WITH RUBY TO GENERATE THE CHARACTER!

 This was a pet project of mine, don't know if I'll get back to it again anytime soon.

 It generates some random lewd 'characters' to serve as inspiration for you, it gives some